dotnet/docs/docs/iot/debugging.md

 zone_pivot_groups: ide-set-one
 ---

-# Debug .NET apps on ARM Single-Board Computers
+# Debug .NET apps on ARM single-board computers

 Debugging .NET apps running on ARM-based SBCs like Raspberry Pi presents a unique challenge.
 If desired, you can install Visual Studio Code and the .NET SDK on the device and develop locally.
 However, the device's performance is such that coding and debugging locally is not recommended.
 Additionally, the Visual Studio Code extension for C# is not compatible with 32-bit ARM operating systems.
 Consequently, functionality like IntelliSense and debugging in Visual Studio Code on ARM devices is only supported in 64-bit systems.